COVID-19 Quarantine Guidelines

 Call 911 if you have a medical emergency: Notify the operator that you have, or think you might have, COVID-19.
 If possible, put on a cloth face covering before medical help arrives.

-Stay home until:
+Patients should stay home until:

 At least 7 days have passed since your symptoms first appeared